airspot-dev/krules/OVERVIEW.md

 ## Concepts

 ### The subject
-One of the most important concept behind the KRules  programming paradigm is the subject.
+One of the most important concept behind the KRules  programming paradigm is **the subject**.
 Every time some type of event is produced, it can always be traced back to some type of entity, that produced it or that in some way is related to it.

 In the KRules world this is the abstract representation around which we are shaping logic.

-KRules provides the ability to track the state for the represented subjects and react to its changes.
+KRules provides the ability to track the _state_ for the represented subjects and react to its changes.
 The state of subjects is defined through what we call **reactive properties**.
-The set of properties for a subject is dynamic and they start to exists (and consequentially the subject himself) when we assign values to them
+The set of properties for a subject is dynamic and they start to exists (and consequentially the subject itself) when we assign values to them.

 Behind the scenes there is a component called **Subject Property Store** that besides reactivity provides also all the facilities to work efficiently in a highly concurrent system.